How to fight a development in your local area

 The sad truth, however, is that if proponents play by the rules, and fill out the right forms, there is no legislation in Australia that will prevent tree clearing.
 Contact the relevant State environmental agency and ask them to check whether the clearing is in compliance with State Government requirements.
 Note though, that there have been over 10 Koala policy and guideline documents introduced in Queensland since 1995, and populations have still declines by as much as 75% in some parts of Southeast Queensland; these policies are often little more than window dressing, designed to give the impression of action, while imposing as few restrictions on development as possible.

-The Federal Government listed the Koala in New South Wales, the ACT and Queensland as a threatened species under the Environmental Protection and Biodiversity Conservation Act; this should have resulted in greater protection for Koalas in these states, but the general rule of thumb has been, if there is a loophole, the Government is happy to let development proceed.
+The Federal Government listed the Koala in New South Wales, the ACT and Queensland as an endangered species under the Environmental Protection and Biodiversity Conservation Act.
+This should have resulted in greater protection for Koalas in these states, but the general rule of thumb has been, if there is a loophole, the Government is happy to let development proceed.

 Have a look here to see if the action has been referred.
 If it has, you can see the current status of the referral, and whether Federal approval has been granted.
 If not, and clearing/development is occurring, contact the Department’s Compliance area to report a potential breach.
 Note however that the Federal Government is not concerned with some instances of clearing, in particular areas of less than two hectares.
 You can get more information on what types of development the Government is concerned with here.

 Current Koala legislation is focussed on attempting to protect large blocks of habitat.
 One consequence is that other threats to Koalas are largely ignored.
-For example, there is little legislation available for protect small patches of habitat or single trees from small develop, such as mobile phone or NBN towers.
+For example, there is little legislation available for protect small patches of habitat or single trees from small development, such as mobile phone or NBN towers.
 There is also no legislation protecting Koalas from the flow-on effects of development on cleared land, such as increased traffic or dogs which may impact neighbouring Koalas.
-Only a Koala Protection Act will protect Koalas across the Country.
+Only the Koala Protection Act will protect Koalas across the country.